daniel1noble/thermal_tol_interactions/README.md

 Set your working directory to the root of the repository.
 You can then follow the [online tutorial](https://daniel1noble.github.io/thermal_tol_interactions/) to run the code and reproduce the results in the paper by working through the `supp.qmd` file in the `docs/` folder.

+# Revision Thoughts
+- Clarify if Reviewer or Opinion.
+- Delete section on GCMs.
+- Delete SES stuff in Box 3.
+- Need to re-write concluding remarks.
+- Think about how to simplify figures.
+Can probably do for Fig 1 and 2 a bit.
+- Don't like equations in text so make in box, but probably worth reducing space dedicated to TLS.
+- Think about moving multi species model into the main text.